dotzSimplicity/test/README.md

 # GitHub Testing

-This is just a place where i test stuff with GitHub, such as codespaces.
+This is just a place where i test stuff with GitHub, Such as CodeSpaces.